viniciusThalesBring/magento2-default-theme/README.md

 ### Additional Licenses for Included Assets

 * **Copyright:** This product includes software developed by Magento, Inc. (https://github.com/magento/magento2) and distributed under the Academic Free License (AFL) v3.0.
+The Source Code of the original Work is available at https://github.com/magento/magento2.
   Included libraries from Nick Piscitelli (https://github.com/NickPiscitelli/) licensed under MIT license.
 * **License Texts:**
   * The full text of the AFL 3.0 license can be found in `LICENSE_AFL.txt` and online at [http://opensource.org/licenses/afl-3.0.php](http://opensource.org/licenses/afl-3.0.php).